pmjones/adr/OBJECTIONS.md

 The ADR pattern does not describe routing, dispatching, or other web handler elements.
 Those elements are more properly the purview of [_Front Controller_](https://www.martinfowler.com/eaaCatalog/frontController.html).
 When it comes to ADR, a _Front Controller_ might:

-- inspect and/or modify the HTTP request before dispatching it to the _Action_
+- inspect and/or modify the HTTP Request before dispatching it to the _Action_,

-- inspect and/or modify the HTTP response returned by the _Action_
+- inspect and/or modify the HTTP Response returned by the _Action_,

-- dispatch directly to a _Responder_ without passing through an _Action_, in particular when there is no _Domain_ interaction needed
+- dispatch directly to a _Responder_ without passing through an _Action_, in particular when there is no _Domain_ interaction needed,

 - bypass any ADR subsystem entirely in favor of some other subsystem, such as ...

-    - when routing fails due to URL path, HTTP method, or other mismatches; or,
+    - when routing fails due to URL path, HTTP method, or other mismatches,
-    - when the requested content-type cannot be presented by a _Responder_; or,
+    - when the requested content-type cannot be presented by a _Responder_, or
     - when authentication credentials or session identifiers are not present.

 This is to say that although _Action Domain Responder_ may be one part of the request/response user interface, it may not be the entirety of the user interface.